 Now, it must have been clear that using green building smart technology sets these buildings apart from others.
 But there are certain key features that you will find in these modern buildings that you must know about.
 These features include:

 Predictive maintenance is one of the most useful features you will find in a smart building.
-This technology uses machine learning and data analysis to predict the failure of a system or equipment.
+This

 The system will analyze the data from different sensors to determine patterns of potential problems.
 This allows the managers to take prompt action and reduce the overall maintenance cost in the long run.